 Can these be made with Instant Mashed Potatoes?
 Sure!
 Just make the instant potatoes per the instructions and use in the recipe.
 As you have probably added butter and salt to the Instant potato mixture, reduce or omit the butter and salt added later accordingly.

 If my leftover mashed potatoes are already seasoned and buttered, should I skip the salt and butter in the batter?
-Yes, as long as the mashed potatoes are well seasoned and buttered.
+Yes, as long as the mashed potatoes are well-seasoned and buttered.
 If they are only lightly seasoned, you can add a bit more of either salt or butter or both, if you like.

 Making Ahead: Mix, bake and cool, then refrigerate in an airtight container.
-(I haven’t tried this, but I suspect you could mix the batter ahead then refrigerate, then fill the muffin cups and bake later).
+(I haven’t tried this, but I suspect you could mix the batter ahead, refrigerate, then fill the muffin cups and bake later).
 You can also make mashed potatoes ahead for this recipe, cool and refrigerate, before mixing the batter and baking later.

 Storing: Store in the refrigerator for about 3 days.